• Home

 • Article 165: Advocate General for the State

-• Article 167: Duties of Chief Minister as respects the furnishing of information to Governor, etc.
+• Article 167: Duties of Chief Minister as respects furnishing information to Governor, etc.

 • Article 168: Constitution of Legislatures in States